open-ephys/onix1-bonsai-docs/articles/getting-started/install-configure-bonsai.md

 * `Bonsai.StarterPack`: the "standard library" for Bonsai that contains tools that are used in almost every workflow.
 * `OpenEphys.Commutator`: Bonsai package for controlling Open Ephys commutators.
 * `OpenEphys.Onix1`: this library.
+* `OpenEphys.Onix1.Design`: An extension of this library that includes graphical user interfaces (GUIs).

 > [!TIP]
 > Additional packages will allow you to extend the functionality of ONIX hardware beyond the scope of this documentation.
 There are packages that allow ONIX be combined with [visual psychophysics](https://bonsai-rx.org/docs/tutorials/vision-psychophysics.html), [markerless pose estimation](https://bonsai-rx.org/sleap/), [HARP behavioral devices](https://harp-tech.org/), and much more.